RiledUpCrow/Flier/docs/Action.md

 * `speed` is the speed of the missile.
 * `lifetime` is the amount of ticks the missile will live after launching.
 If it does not hit anything for this time, it will disappear.
 * `maneuverability` is the ability to turn when targeting someone.
 The greater this number is, the better the rocket is at following its target.
+* `target_friends` whenever this missile will target friendly players.
+* `target_self` whenever this missile will target the player who launched it.

 ### Projectile Gun